Your Child's Checkup: 1 Month

 - It's normal for infants to have fussy periods, but for some, crying can be excessive, lasting several hours a day.
 If a baby develops colic, it usually starts in an otherwise well baby at around 3 weeks, peaks around 6 weeks, and improves by 3 months.

 - Call your doctor if your baby has a fever or is acting sick.
-Don't give medication to an infant younger than 2 months old without consulting a doctor first.
+Don't give medicine to an infant younger than 2 months old without talking to your doctor first.

 - To reduce the risk of :

 - Let your baby sleep in your room in a bassinet or crib next to the bed until your baby's first birthday or for at least 6 months, when the risk of SIDS is highest.